ruijarimba/azure-pipelines-guidelines/guidelines/jobs/do-job-timeouts.md

-# ✅ DO: Set job timeouts
+# ✅ DO: Set Job Timeouts

-Set job timeouts or add parameters to shared job templates to allow users to configure them.
+Set Job Timeouts or add parameters to shared job templates to allow users to configure them.

 Provide reasonable default values, depending on the job's purpose and the